 NVIDIA Backs Transceiver Optics While GPU Optics Remains Open

-As GPU deployment increases, the amount of optical hardware required to move data between systems increases.
+These commitments highlight optical transceivers as a constraint.
+As the number of GPUs increases in AI data centers, the amount of optical transceivers required to move data between servers and switches increases.
 By investing directly in incumbent photonics manufacturers, NVIDIA is reinforcing the existing optical supply chain that supports this expansion.
-For companies attempting to introduce alternative optical approaches, this reinforcement carries competitive implications.
+For companies introducing emerging optical architectures, this reinforcement carries competitive implications.

 How optical data movement works today